kellyvaughn/simple-cache/README.md

 # Cacher

-A tiny library which implements additional utilities on top Storage API we're all used to.
-Features include: expiration on a global or resource level, the ability to implement any storage mechanism, soft deleting you'd so long as they implement the Storage API interface (getItem, setItem, clear, and removeItem)
+A tiny zero-dependency library which implements additional utilities on top Storage API we're all used to.
+Features include:

+- expiration on a global or resource level (hours, minutes, days)
+- implement any storage mechanism that implements the Storage API interface
+- archiving for building localized history of state
+- handle non-blocking and blocking storage operations

 ## To install